NexGen-Innovators-co/studdyhub_repo/README.md

 ## Directory Structure

-The directory structure of the NoteMind application is organized as follows:
+The directory structure of the StuddyHub application is organized as follows:

 ```
-NoteMind/
+StuddyHub/
 ├── .gitignore
 ├── README.md
 ├── api/